...

 3. Manipulative Behaviour: Abusers often attempt to use the legal system to maintain control or discredit you.

 A skilled attorney can be a crucial ally during this time.
 They provide not only legal expertise but also access to resources and support networks.
-Having a professional advocate helps level the playing field and ensures your rights and safety are prioritised.
+Having a professional advocate helps level the playing field and ensures your rights and safety are prioritized.

 Moving Forward